Skip to main content

 Refund reasons configuration

-permission can access additional refunds configuration available in Dashboard and via API.
+Staff users with MANAGE_SETTINGS permission can access additional refunds configuration available in Dashboard and via API.

 Configuration is global and reflected on every channel.

-is required when the refund is created or updated.
+Currently, RefundSettings type controls a single behavior: whether the reasonReference is required when the refund is created or updated.

 Setting Refund Reason Type Requirement

-type.
-To enable that, you need first to create a Page Type dedicated for such refunds.
-You can do that in the Dashboard or by pageTypeCreate
+You can decide you want a strict policy to require a reason reference for every refund.
+Such reference will be a relation to a Model type.
+To enable that, you need first to create a Model Type dedicated for such refunds.
+You can do that in the Dashboard or by pageTypeCreate mutation.

-ID, you can set it in the refundSettingsUpdate
+Once you have a PageType ID, you can set it in the refundSettingsUpdate mutation.

 mutation SetRefundTypeRequired($pageTypeId:ID!){